-I have not made it yet but I read through the recipe and it seems like something that even I would know how to make.
+I have yet to make it, but I read through the recipe, and it seems like something that even I would know how to make.

 The total time for making this deliciousness is 30 minutes, 10 for prep and 20 for cooking.

 Ciao!
 That’s all I remember from the Italian lessons I took years and years ago.
 It doesn’t matter whether you speak Italian or not; you can always enjoy a bowl of fantastic Lasagna Soup (from Tastes Better from Scratch.)

 The total time for this one is 50 minutes, including 10 minutes of prep and 40 mins of cooking.

 Continuing with the Italian theme and presenting Italian Wedding Soup (by The Cozy Cook.)
 Meatballs are one of my favorite foods, so why not put them in soup as well.

 This one takes a little more time to prep, like 20 minutes, but the whole thing will be done in 45 minutes.